-Many investors are not agents themselves, but work closely with agents.
-View their relationship as one that you can benefit from, particularly in lieu of a referral.
+Many investors are not agents themselves but work closely with agents.
+View their relationship as one that you can benefit from, particularly instead of a referral.
 If you network well enough, an investor may refer you to an agent with the information you need.
 Referrals are a great source of leads, as they are more likely to result in progress.
-Simply being referred to an agent builds instant credibility and establishes another relationship to benefit from.
+Being referred to an agent builds instant credibility and establishes another relationship to benefit from.
 With the right connections, you may be introduced to an agent that has a house for you.

-The concept of contacting another investor, whom many believe to be their adversary, is foreign to many.
+The concept of contacting another investor, whom many believe to be their adversary, is foreign.
 However, breaking down such a barrier is pivotal for success, no matter their title or position.
-Take the initiative and work with anyone that is willing and able to boost your career to the next level.
+Take the initiative and work with anyone willing and able to boost your career to the next level.
 Having said that, you will also want to contact real estate agents.
 In fact, they may be the first person you consider asking for help finding foreclosures and short sales.
 If so, your hunch is right.
-Working with knowledgeable agents is one of the best ways in procuring distressed properties.
+Working with knowledgeable agents is one of the best ways to procure distressed properties.